METALS-Copper slides as equity markets rout rattles investors

 * STOCKS: Shanghai Futures Exchange lead inventories PB-STX-SGH plunged 44.6 percent from a week earlier to 6,139 tonnes, the exchange said on Friday, the lowest since January 2016.

-Additional reporting by Tom Daly;
+Additional reporting by Tom Daly; Editing by Kirsten Donovan